 - Food and drink

-You might not be able to offer the same grand fayre or royal knees up as last year, but there’s no reason why you can’t surprise and delight your people with something to tantalise their taste buds and whet their whistle!
+You might not be able to offer the same grand fayre or royal knees up, but there’s no reason why you can’t surprise and delight your people with something to tantalise their taste buds and whet their whistle!

 Thanks to our CEO John Ryder, Team Hive are getting a special home delivery of our favourite tipple from Huggg, who also offer the delivery of fun gifts, competition prizes and tonnes of other things!
 Another option is to give everyone a supermarket voucher (e-vouchers are available online) or invite people to expense a set amount on party treats of their choice.